Choose your session:

 Week 7: Individual responsibility

-Analysis of the national/international/hybrid mechanisms for the punishing of individuals responsible of war crimes.
+Analysis of the relevant rules of international criminal law, including the national/international/hybrid mechanisms for the punishing of individuals responsible of war crimes.